How do I address the Lord-Lieutenant?

 How much is the Lord-Lieutenant paid?

 The Lord-Lieutenant is not paid.

 How can I arrange a royal visit?

 To find out how to extend an invitation from your organisation, please refer to Guide to Royal Visits.
-There, you will find a link to the Assistant Clerk to the Lieutenancy, Caroline Breckell, who will be pleased to offer you advice.
+There, you will find a link to the Deputy Clerk to the Lieutenancy, Caroline Breckell, who will be pleased to offer you advice.
 It is the Lieutenancy Office that liaises with Buckingham Palace, the Private Office of the prospective Royal visitor and the host organisation.
 Further information about inviting a member of the royal family to an event is available on the British Monarchy website.

 How should I address Members of the Royal Family?

 For The Queen: Your Majesty on the first occasion and Ma'am thereafter.
 Other female members of the Royal family who hold the title Her Royal Highness: Your Royal Highness on the first occasion and then Ma'am.

 For male members of the Royal Family who hold the title His Royal Highness: Your Royal Highness on the first occasion and Sir thereafter.